petazeta/youronlineshop/README.txt

 *Frequently Asked Questions*
 ****************************

-How can I change admin password?

-Admin password edition must be done manually.
-You must get into the database record where the passord is saved and change it.
-As password is encrypted I suggest you to sign up as a new user and write your password there so you will be able to copy and paste the encryption result.

 ------

 How can I enable the paypal account for the payment process?

-You must add your email in the required parameter.
-That parameter can be accessed by getting to the checkout payment step logged in as webadmin.
+You must add your merchantId in the required parameter.
+That parameter can be accessed by getting to the checkout payment step logged in as admin.

 *****************